Fermat-ORG/fermat-framework/README.md

 * Voting over feature wish-lists concept.

-##### 15. Fermat should be the finacially most efficient way to move / spend the end user's money.
+##### 15. Fermat should be the finacially most efficient way to move or spend the end user's money.

 * Cryto Vault for multiple wallets concept.